 Just a short ferry trip from Largs, Cumbrae is regarded as Scotland’s most accessible island.

-The only settlement is Millport, which curves around an attractive hilly bay on the south coast.
-Millport boasts Britain's smallest cathedral which was completed in 1851 to a design by William Butterfield, one of the leading Gothic revival architects of the day.
+The only settlement is Millport, which curves around an attractive hilly bay on the south coast and is home to Britain's smallest cathedral.
+The Cathedral of the Isles was completed in 1851 to a design by William Butterfield, one of the leading Gothic revival architects of the day.

 Garrison House is home to the Museum of the Cumbraes and here you can learn about the history of Millport and the isles.
-Learn of 18th century smuggling tales and gain an insight into life on the island during the Secord World War.
+Learn of 18th century smuggling tales and gain an insight into life on the island during the Second World War.
 At the Robertson Museum & Aquarium, visitors can learn about the wide variety of marine life and local habitats on the island.